eppye-bots/wiki_for_rtd/deployment/archiving.rst

 Some argue that the edi-files are temporary information carriers and that the real data is processed and archived in the ERP software of you and your edi-partner.
 But:

 * for eg invoices there might be legal issues about keeping the 'original invoice'.
-Check this!
 (OTOH I get a big smile thinking of legal/tax people wading though these EDI-files. ;-))
 * it might be needed to  keep the original in case there are any errors or discrepancies that need to be investigated later.

 The (default) 30 days of the current archive is a compromise between **keep all data always** and performance.
 If all data are kept, performance will degrade in the long run.